gustavopolonio/ig.news-Blog/README.md

 Ig news is a blog about the React world.
 It contains news about this framework which only the subscribers can read.

 The [Stripe API](https://stripe.com/docs/api) was used to handle with the payments and signatures.
 The blog posts are created at [Prismic](https://prismic.io/).
+Deploy made at [Vercel](https://vercel.com/).

 You can check this project live [Clicking here!](https://ig-news-blog.vercel.app/)